This section features a wonderful set of photographs generously provided by Steve Richards.

 The start of the brakevan trip at Raleigh sidings, Nottingham, with the class 25 locomotive.

 View from the brakevan as the train enters Nottingham Midland station from the west.

-Here the train is approaching the platform of the Great Northern London Road High Level station, where the buildings had been razed.
+Here the train is approaching the platform of the Great Northern London Road High-Level station, where the platform buildings had been razed.

 Having turned round, this is the view of Thurland Tunnel which heads northwards under the streets of Nottingham, originally passing through Nottingham Victoria station which by then had been demolished.
 By now the tunnel was just used as a headshunt to gain access to the GCR; and the train reversed again inside the tunnel.

 The view northwards from the back of the train as it passes across the bridge over the Midland station.
 This bridge was subsequently demolished but has now been replaced by a bridge in the same position for the Nottingham tram extension.